bytedance/g3/sphinx/g3proxy/protocol/client/egress_path_selection.rst

   **value**: string

-  Resolve the upstream domain by using ketama consistent hash, and use this value as the hash key.
+  Resolve the upstream domain by using jump consistent hash, and use this value as the hash key.